DedUndead/abb-vent-control/web/README.md

 1. Authentication
 2. Communication with the database
 3. Communication with the ABB-vent via MQTT
-4. Communication between client and server via web sockets.
+4. Communication via web sockets
 5. Visualizing data

 #### Authentication